0xC0000054/pdn-riot/Readme.md

 A [Paint.NET](http://www.getpaint.net) Effect plugin that exports the current layer using the [Radical Image Optimization Tool](http://luci.criosweb.ro/riot/).

+Some icons are from or based on those in the [Fugue](http://p.yusukekamiyamane.com/) icon set by Yusuke Kamiyamane.

 ##  How to install the plugin

 1. Exit Paint.NET.